-The ACT Government is determined to reduce energy and water consumption and improve the thermal comfort of student learning and teaching spaces.
+The ACT Government is focused on improving the thermal comfort of student learning and teaching spaces and on reducing energy and water consumption.
 The Directorate’s strategic priorities for ecologically sustainable development, outlined in the Resource Management Plan, align with the ACT Government’s commitments to waste minimisation, water efficiency, transport efficiency, energy efficiency and greenhouse gas (GHG) reductions.
 The Directorate’s priorities are informed by the strategic pathway outlined in AP2: A new climate change strategy and action plan for the Australian Capital Territory and the Carbon Neutral ACT Government Framework.
-The Directorate continues to pursue initiatives aimed at delivering the ACT Government’s aspirational target for all ACT Public Schools to be carbon neutral by 2017.

-Information on operational consumption of resources for 2014-15 and 2015-16 for all public schools is summarised in Table B9.1.
+Information on operational consumption of resources for 2015-16 and 2016-17 for all ACT public schools is summarised in Table B9.1.

 |Stationary energy usage|